Asymptotic characterisation of localised defect modes: Su-Schrieffer-Heeger and related models: Conclusions

 \section{Conclusions}

-We have developed a general approach for quantifying the properties of localised eigenmodes that are created in periodic media by the introduction of a defect.
-For example, this method can be used to study localised defect modes in media based on the Su-Schrieffer-Heeger model, which supports one-dimensional topologically protected eigenmodes.
-While many of the more arduous expressions were omitted here, these results yield explicit formulas which can be used to tune the designs of materials very efficiently, according to custom specifications (\emph{e.g.} the rainbow filtering device in \Cref{sec:rainbow}).
+We have developed an approach that takes advantage of the convenient theory of transfer matrices and extends previous work on high-frequency homogenisation of discrete systems with defects \cite{makwana2013localised, craster2010lattice} to continuous differential problems.
+This also extends previous homogenisation results for homogeneous background media \cite{marigo2017effective} and builds on work characterising the existence of topologically protected edge modes \cite{fefferman2017topologically, lin2021mathematical, gontier2020edge} by providing a means to quantify their most important properties.
+Given the huge importance of topologically protected states in wave physics we chose to study localised defect modes in media based on the Su-Schrieffer-Heeger model, which supports one-dimensional topologically protected eigenmodes.
 Since high-frequency homogenisation has been used previously to model multi-dimensional periodic media \cite{craster2010high, craster2010lattice}, this work offers an analytic approach to studying the rich variety of topological waveguides that have been developed \cite{khanikaev2013photonic, makwana2019tunable, makwana2018geometrically}.
+The concise formulas developed in this work both deepen understanding and facilitate efficient design optimisation, without the need for expensive simulations (as was done for the rainbow filtering device in \Cref{sec:rainbow}).

+An interesting direction for future investigation would be to explore the creation of localised eigenmodes due to defects in non-periodic structures.
+For example, it has been shown that introducing symmetries to quasicrystalline materials can create localised eigenmodes \cite{apigo2019observation, davies2022symmetry, marti2021edge}.
+Some crude estimates for the decay rates of these modes were computed by the present authors in \cite{davies2022symmetry}.
+However, the classical homogenisation theory that has been developed for quasicrystals, \emph{e.g.} by \cite{bouchitte2010homogenization, ganesh2022bloch, wellander2018two}, is yet to be extended away from low frequencies.